 Where α is a parameter larger than 1.
-In his study4, Turon recommends to chosen α as 50.
+In Turon’s study [4], α was recommended to be chosen as 50.

 The choice of mesh size is quite crucial in FE simulations because it has direct impact on run time and analysis accuracy.
 More accurate results can be achieved with smaller mesh size but this might increase run time excessively.
 Therefore optimum mesh size must be chosen.
 This choice is made based on the number of elements in the cohesive zone.
 Turon et al. [4] suggest that by keeping interfacial fracture energy constant and changing the interfacial fracture strength, the cohesive zone length can be increased artificially, which means that larger elements can be used to apply the Falk's [5] recommendation to use 2-5 elements over the cohesive zone length.
-The artificial interfacial fracture strength can be formulized as:
+The artificial interfacial fracture strength can be formulized as shown in Eq.
+2: